PROFILE

 municipalities.
 The internal administrative

-system falls under the Ministry of Territorial
+system falls under the Ministry of Interior and

-Administration; several other ministries are
+Territorial Administration; several other

-represented at the provincial and district
+ministries are represented at the provincial and

-levels.
+district levels.

 The judicial system follows similar